palmada/brewmoth/README.md

 ./peltiers
 ```
 You can run any of the above commands with `-h` after to get more information on how and why to use them.

+Note, for `track-temps` you might need to first activate the virtual environment (see above).